 I’ve tried both of these options and the only real difference between the two is the colour and size of the pad; neither charges the phone any differently.
 Wireless charging maxes out at 7.5W fast wireless charging, which is slightly less powerful than the Samsung Galaxy S9.

 More irritating is the fact that Apple hasn’t seen fit to include in the box a means to actually fast charge the device.
 The phone itself does support a form of fast charging, but the charger supplied is the same 5W wall plug that’s shipped with all previous iPhones.
 To get any form of faster charging you either need to charge using an iPad charger or buy a MacBook USB-C plug and USB-C-to-Lightning cable.
 For a phone costing £1000, this just isn’t good enough.

 The iPhone X represents the change in direction the series has been due for some time now.
 The iPhone 8 and 8 Plus are great phones, but their ageing design and lack of real innovation holds them back.
 The iPhone X feels like a genuine step forward, especially in design – but this device won’t be for everyone.

 Sign up for the newsletter

 Get news, competitions and special offers direct to your inbox

 I can’t really see this handset appealing to the Android crowd – there simply isn’t anything here that you can’t get on an Android device.
-If you want a shiny new Android phone that’s properly high-end go for the Samsung Galaxy Note 8 or Google Pixel 2.
+If you want a shiny new Android phone that’s properly high-end go for the Huawei P20 Pro or Samsung Galaxy S9.
 But if you’re an iPhone person, then you’ll absolutely love the iPhone X.